 For a less-expensive alternative, Brickman recommends Linenspa’s mattress cover, which is made from waterproof, machine-washable polyester.
 (Wong says that polyester can “give a similar feel to cotton, but is generally cheaper in cost.”)
-“I always recommend Linenspa, it’s cheap, and it’s great quality,” Brickman told us.
-Like SafeRest’s covers, Linenspa’s encasements also protect mattresses from dust mites and allergens.
+“I always recommend Linenspa; it’s cheap, and it’s great quality,” Brickman told us.
+Although constructed from polyester, the brand promises this cover isn’t too noisy, due to its slimline profile that ensures minimal extra fabric swishing around as you sleep.
+While this cheaper protector doesn’t include any extra innovations like a reinforced zipper, the workmanship is solid, with the brand providing a ten-year guarantee as long as you follow the relatively easy care instructions.
+Like SafeRest’s covers, Linenspa’s encasements also protect mattresses from dust mites and allergens as well as bedbugs.

-Best bedbug box-spring covers
+Best bedbug box-spring cover

 “If you’re going to cover your mattress, you’re going to want to cover your box spring as well,” says Kane.
 Brickman agrees: “Bedbugs love box springs,” he says, because they tend to have more hollow spaces in between layers of wood and padding, which provide perfect living and breeding conditions.
 His pick is Linenspa’s polyester box-spring cover, which protects against dust mites, allergens, and liquids, as well as bedbugs.
-But he adds that, in a perfect world, he would have his clients get rid of their box springs all together, and instead put their mattress on a metal platform bed frame like this one from AmazonBasics, because the metal material is less bedbug-friendly than a wooden frame (or box spring).
+But he adds that, in a perfect world, he would have his clients get rid of their box springs altogether, and instead put their mattress on a metal platform bed frame like this one from AmazonBasics, because the metal material is less bedbug-friendly than a wooden frame (or box spring).
 If clients must use a box spring, he will advise them to cover it with an encasement and still consider using a metal bed frame beneath.